KleberVales/financial-control-platform/README.md

 A financial control platform designed to help users manage income, expenses, and overall financial health in a simple and efficient way.

-This project aims to provide a structured solution for tracking financial data
+This project aims to provide a structured solution for tracking financia